-Taxable items Types of Tax Rate (Direct or Tick the appropriate taxation system
+Taxable items Types of Tax (Direct or Rate of Tick the appropriate taxation system

 indirect) Tax Proportional Progressive Regressive Degressive

 Personal Income

 Business Income

 Corporate Income

-- Which taxation system is more prevalent in Bhutan?
-Justify. - Which taxation system do you think is beneficial to the economy?
-Justify. - How would proportional taxation system affect income distribution and work incentives of the people? - Do you think Bhutan should diversify its tax base?
+- 1. Which taxation system is more prevalent in Bhutan?
+Justify. - 2.
+Which taxation system do you think is beneficial to the economy?
+Justify. - 3.
+How would proportional taxation system affect income distribution and work incentives of the people? - 4.
+Do you think Bhutan should diversify its tax base?
 Justify.